Social value of work. Human values in social psychology

 • attitudes towards ideas (ethical, aesthetic, religious, philosophical values).

 The system of value orientations of the individual is organically included in the structure of professionally significant qualities of generalists.
-Thus, it occupies a central place in the structure of the professional qualities of practical psychologists.
+Thus, it occupies a central place in the structure of professional qualities of practical psychologists.

 Lecture, abstract.
 Values and value orientations of a practical psychologist as the basis of his personal and professional self-development - concept and types.
 Classification, essence and features.